aureliojargas/clitest/README.md

 $
 ```

-For Markdown files with 4-spaces code blocks, use `--prefix 4`.
+For Markdown files with 4-spaces indented code blocks, use `--prefix 4`.

 Of course, this [README.md](https://github.com/aureliojargas/cltest/blob/master/README.md) file you are now reading is also testable.
-Since it uses fenced code blocks (` ``` `), no prefix option is needed: `cltest README.md`.
+Since it uses non-indented fenced code blocks (` ``` `), no prefix option is needed: `cltest README.md`.

 ## Alternative Syntax: Inline Output

+Now a nice extension to the original idea.
 Using the special marker `#→` you can embed the expected command output at the end of the command line.

 ```
 $ echo "foo"                      #→ foo